Memory of the Future

-Background
+Composition and recording

-"Memory of the Future" was composed during a song-writing session in Berlin in early 2011.
+"Memory of the Future" was composed during a song-writing session in Berlin in 2011.
 Lyricist Neil Tennant described it as a straightforward love song about "something that hasn't happened seeming so inevitable that it already feels like a memory".
 The line "I keep tasting that sweet madeleine" is a reference to the French novel Remembrance of Things Past by Marcel Proust, in which the taste of a madeleine (a small cake) prompts an involuntary memory of the narrator's childhood.

 The song was recorded for the album in 2012 with producer Andrew Dawson.
 For the single, Stuart Price was asked to make a more electronic version.
 In addition to the differences in the arrangement, the single is approximately a minute shorter than the album version and has a faster tempo.
 After the release of "Memory of the Future", Pet Shop Boys went on to work with Price on a trilogy of albums starting with Electric.

+Artwork

+The single cover featured Tennant and Lowe with blond wigs and blue-tinted eyes, in a look loosely inspired by the science fiction horror film Children of the Damned (1964).
+The idea was to convey a futuristic look.
+The photo was taken by Pelle Crépin with retouching by Ashish Karora.
+The duo's faces are bisected, with one half on each of the two CDs.
+The primary CD (pictured) has Tennant on the left and Lowe on the right, and remix CD has the reverse.
+The promo CD had a blue sleeve that was shortened to show part of the disc at the top.

+Music video

 The single was promoted with a lyric video.
-The cover photo, depicting the Pet Shop Boys with short white hair and blue eyes, was taken by Pelle Crépin and manipulated by Ashish Karora.
+Social media had created a demand for videos and the lyric format had become popular at the time.
+The text scrolls up the screen in a manner similar to the introduction of Star Wars (1977).